 Scotland is a very small town located in the state of Connecticut.
 With a population of 1,577 people and just one neighborhood, Scotland is the 164th largest community in Connecticut.

-Scotland is a blue-collar town, with 41.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Scotland, you'll notice that it is more blue-collar than most other communities in America.
+41.17% of Scotland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Scotland is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Scotland who work in sales jobs (11.69%), management occupations (10.62%), and teaching (7.52%).

 Because of many things, Scotland is a great place for families with children to consider.
 First of all, many other families with children live here, making Scotland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Scotland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Scotland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.